(Excerpt from article by Mary Elizabeth Williams-Villano in the Irrigation & Green Industry magazine October 2013 Issue)

 Tim’s comments regarding backflow –

 When we install a new irrigation system, we create a new “cross-connection”.
 This irrigation cross-connection has the potential to contaminate the drinking water with whatever is on your lawn; fertilizer, grub control, weed control or animal droppings.
 New York State Public Health Department mandates that when we install a new irrigation system, we install a backflow preventor.
 Additionally, the water purveyor in your area will inspect our installation for compliance with the type of device used and the proper placement.
 The device must be tested annually, by a NYS certified inspector.
-Irrigation Tech has five certified inspectors on staff.
+Irrigation Tech has seven certified inspectors on staff.
 By following these rules, the homeowner will never have to worry about contaminating their own or their neighbors’ drinking water.